 The purpose of meditation is to bring your focus into the moment as consistently as possible.
-Practicing meditation is also an effective way to experience less worry, more energy, and a balanced emotional state.
+Daily practice is also an effective way to experience less worry, more energy, more drive, and a balanced emotional state.

-During your meditation it is natural for thoughts to occur and your mind to wander, but by bringing your attention back to a focus point of the moment — such as your breath, an object, a sound, or a phrase that you repeat — you are practicing meditation and strengthening the part of your brain that influences:
+During your meditation, it is natural for thoughts to occur and your mind to wander, but by bringing your attention back into a focal point of the moment — such as your breath, an object, a sound, or a phrase that you repeat — you are practising meditation and strengthening the part of your brain that influences:

 - your focus

-As you practice this focused attention with a daily meditation routine, you will become much more relaxed, clear headed, less overwhelmed with your own thinking, and maybe even a little happier!
+As you practice this focused attention with a daily meditation routine, many practitioners would agree, and science demonstrates that you become much more relaxed, clear-headed, less overwhelmed with your own thinking, and maybe even a little (or a lot) happier!

 A simple practice of 10 to 20 minutes per day can produce some very significant mental, physical and emotional benefits that will influence all aspects of your life.